The benefits of usability testing

 Test emotional engagement

 User’s motivation to use your mobile apps can be measured by emotional engagement.
-It is important to understand how your users react and how your app fits into their lives, thus you can develop appropriate plan to keep your users engaged with your app.
+It is important to understand how your users react and how your app fits into their lives, thus you can develop an appropriate plan to keep your users engaged with your app.

 For instance, Instagram has been seen as one of the most popular camera apps as the developers really understood how the user’s thoughts and what motivated them.
 With Instagram, everyone can see your photos and that inspires you to take more and better photos.
-Besides this, the app allows users to share photos on other social networking sites such as Facebook, thus it promotes the vital spread of the app.
+Besides this, the app allows users to share photos on other social networking sites such as Facebook, thus it promotes the viral spread of the app.

 - Read more: Penetration Testing Mobile Apps

 Table of Contents

 Conducting the test in real-world conditions would be different from doing it in a controlled environment due to its great impacts on testers’ behaviour.
 To be more specific, a game tester might have better performance if he can play on the smartphone that he gets familiar with or in his bedroom where he feels comfortable.
 In addition, rather than hiring professional testers, you should ask the public to do the test in return for the small reward.

 Mockups are important for usability testing since they are cheap and can help you avoid rewrite code.
 There are a lot of tools that can help you to create a mockup for your testing.
 A mockup for usability testing should be interactive and simple to make sure that your testers would have a great experience.
 BluePrint, AppCooker and FluidUI are some names you should consider.
 Or you can create your handmade sketch to enjoy more freedom and lower cost.